lekhakpadmanabh/KeyPointsBot/README.md

 Gets the key points from a news article.
 In beta right now.

 Took it for a test run this morning, some issues need to be fixed.
-Will get back to it in the morning.
+Will get back to it in the afternoon.